aws-samples/amazon-sqs-dlq-replay-backoff/README.md

 ## Deployment Outputs

-1. `ReplayFunction` - My Lambda function name, which replays SQS messages.
+1. `ReplayFunctionArn` - My ARN for the Lambda function if needed to be used externally.
-1. `MainQueueArn` - Main SQS queue.
-1. `ReplayDeadLetterQueue` - Internal SQS dead letter queue.
-1. `DeadLetterQueue`- SQS dead letter queue containing replayed messages still not processed

 ## Security